LeBron James to Lakers: Warriors, LA Top Betting Odds to Win 2018-19 NBA Title

 The Lakers may not be done adding to their squad, either.
 ESPN's Chris Haynes reported they reached an agreement to re-sign Kentavious Caldwell-Pope, and ESPN's Adrian Wojnarowski reported Kawhi Leonard still prefers a trade to Los Angeles.

-It's tough to truly gauge whether the Lakers can dethrone the Warriors until Leonard's situation is resolved.
+It's tough to gauge whether the Lakers can dethrone the Warriors until Leonard's situation is resolved.
 Should he, too, land in Los Angeles, the Lakers may have the pieces to truly challenge Golden State.
-But James playing alongside a young core of promising stars probably isn't enough to keep pace with the defending champions.
+But James alongside a young core of promising stars probably isn't enough to keep pace with the defending champions.

 Lonzo Had No Doubt LeBron Was Coming